 1. Name of Church organisation

 Venue/Activity/Group/Event

 Date/Time

 Name of Group Leader/Person responsible

 2. Name of Child/Young Person

 Address

 Telephone No

 Date of Birth

-Give details of any medical condition of which the Organisers ought to be aware, p nclude details of any medication which has to be taken or any dietary requirements
+Give details of any medical condition of which the Organisers ought to be aware, please include

+etails of any medication which has to be taken or any dietary requirements.
+(This information w

-information will be treated with confidence). .
-(1111
+be treated with confidence).